 We first visited the Japanese Garden in Washington Park.
 The architecture of the ticket and administrative buildings immediately stood out.
 Although not traditional Japanese design, it blended with the park design well, creating an aesthetic that I thought worked really well.

-As we went inside, there were many different trails and paths that we went down - the garden was huge.
-We came across a very large koi pond with at least a hundred giant koi.
-As we were watching them calmly swim up and down the pond, someone came up and hit the dock with a stick.
-All the koi suddenly swam towards her, and she started to throw food into the pond.
-It was interesting to see the group of koi all fighting for food - I've only really seen them be tranquil in the water.
+From the outside, the garden looks deceptively small.
+In the middle, there is a large Koi pond with at least a hundred fish.
+As we were watching them calmly swim up and down the pond, a staff member came up and hit the dock with a stick.
+All the Koi suddenly swam towards her as she started to throw food into the pond.
+Watching the Koi fight for food was a stark contrast to the tranquil state we had seen them in just moments before.

-Afterwards, we walked a block to Stumptown Coffee Roasters.
-The aesthetic was beautiful - it wasn't crowded at all and the focus was on the drinks that were being made.
-They had really amazing baristas who helped us choose beans to buy.
-The coffee was also great.
+Only a block away was Stumptown Coffee Roasters.
+The aesthetic was beautiful, and with no crowd, we could focus on the drinks being made.
+The baristas were amazingly helpful, talking us through which beans to buy.
+Not to mention, the coffee was great.